-General Description: This course focuses on the chemistry behind changes that occur as foods cook, ferment, rot, and otherwise endure chemical changes.
-In Food Science students learn the knowledge, skills, and practices required for careers in food science, dietetics, and nutrition.
+General Description: In Food Science students learn the knowledge, skills, and practices required for careers in food science, dietetics, and nutrition.
 The course focuses on the relationship between food consumption, health, and human development.
 Instruction includes risk management procedures, nutritional therapy, technology in food production, and diet and nutritional analysis and planning.
 Science is integrated throughout the course in such experiments as the caramelization of sugars and starches, the production and growth of yeast, or the effects of temperature on chocolate.
 Students may study such topics as the effects of antioxidants on humans, the shelf life of food products, and the positive and negative effects of bacteria on food.

 - Food Safety and Sanitation